SteveBarnett/Remixing/_big-ideas/impermanence.md

 ---
 title: Impermanence
 layout: big-ideas
+elevator-pitch: Everything and everyone changes, regardless of what we might think or want.
 ---

 ### What is it?

-Everything and everyone changes, regardless of what we might think or want.

 - Nature is constantly changing.
 Things grow, things die.
 - A person is different in different situations.
 Someone who's a parent is (still themselves, but is) a different person when they're around their children and when they're around their own parents.